For Unexpected Moments with Your Pooch

 - Your hospitalisation and boarding fees (Lifetime cover only)

-No, PDSA Dog Insurance does not cover you for treatment in a PDSA Pet Hospital, and you will still be required to use your registered vet.
-Every PDSA Dog Insurance policy sold does however contribute to our life-saving work and helps us to treat poorly pets in need.
+With PDSA Dog Insurance you’ll need to continue to use your own registered vet as usual.
+Every PDSA Dog Insurance policy sold does however contribute to our life-saving charity work and helps us to treat poorly pets in need.

 We’re unable to cover any dogs that are required to be registered under the Dangerous Dogs Act 1991 and/or .
 This includes any dogs crossbred with these breeds.